NuGet/docs.microsoft.com-nuget/docs/Guides/Create-UWP-Controls.md

 > [!Note]
 > By default, control properties will show up under the Miscellaneous category in the property inspector.

-To ensure [Edit Copy of Template](https://docs.microsoft.com/en-us/windows/uwp/controls-and-patterns/xaml-styles#modify-the-default-system-styles) (Edit Template > Edit a Copy) works, you must include the `Generic.xaml` and any resource dictionaries that it merges in the `<AssemblyName>\Themes` directory.
+To ensure that the **[Edit Template > Edit a Copy](https://docs.microsoft.com/en-us/windows/uwp/controls-and-patterns/xaml-styles#modify-the-default-system-styles)** feature works, you must include the `Generic.xaml` and any resource dictionaries that it merges in the `<AssemblyName>\Themes` directory.

 ## Use strings and resources